kritgrover/data-analysis/README.md

 Files are added to the test folder in the project folder and loaded into the file using read_csv() method of the pandas module.

-Files are then compared and UPDATED so that all the columns match.
-They are then merged into one single dataset for improving, training and testing.
+Files are then compared and updated so that all the columns match.
+They are then merged into one single dataset for improving, analyzing and plotting.
 Redundant columns are deleted.

 ## Stage 2: Improving Dataset